-Even as you read this, there are countless big-game animals living useful, productive lives because the people who shot at them neglected to sight their rifles in.
+Even as you read this, there are countless big-game animals living useful, productive lives because the people who shot at them didn’t know how to sight in a rifle—or neglected to sight their rifles in before the season.
 Don’t assume that your rifle shoots just where it did when you last put it away.
 Wood stocks love to absorb humidity, or dry out, causing a shift in impact.
 And don’t ever forget that shift happens!

 Laminated-wood stocks are stable, as are synthetic stocks, and AR stocks, and chassis stocks.
 But scopes are not stable.
 That means if you dropped your rifle before you put it away, and meant to check it, and didn’t, you’re probably in for an ugly surprise.
 Or, if one of your friends dropped it and never told you, or if it traveled by air, the crosshairs are probably not where they should be.

 Me, I’d check.

 In any case, whether you have a new rifle or you’ve put on a new scope, or it’s just been a while, you need to know how to sight in a rifle properly.
 Here’s how.

 - Boresight a rifle